-Not to sound like a broken record, but if you love photography, consider yourself a hobbyist, or are looking to make this your career, you, without a doubt, need to be taking photos in manual mode.
+Not to sound like a broken record, but, if you love photography, consider yourself a hobbyist, or are looking to make photography a career, you need to be taking photos in manual mode.

 A lot of my friends, family and even my mentor students ask, “Why would I do that when taking photos in Auto Mode is so easy?”